deawyk/deawyk.github.io/_pages/projects.md

 I typically spend 1-2 weeks on personal projects.
 My bandwidth for long projects is strictly reserved for work.
 The ideation process is spontaneous, usually when curiosity, a learning opportunity, and scheduling align.

-My passion is in solving people/HR and customer problems.
-I'm quite enjoy navigating through uncertainty and dealing with dense, ambiguous subjects.
+My passion is in solving people and customer problems.
+I'm very much enjoy navigating through uncertainty and dealing with dense, ambiguous subjects.

 <div style="text-align: left">